My Sweet Little Village: Plot

-The film's main storyline follows the life of Otík, a mentally backward young man, in a tight-knit village community.
-The sweet-tempered Otík works as a truck driver assistant to Mr. Pávek, his older colleague and practical-minded neighbor.
+The film's main storyline follows the life of Otík, a young man with mental illness, in a tight-knit village community.
+The sweet-tempered Otík works as a truck driver assistant to Mr. Pávek, his older colleague, and practical-minded neighbor.
 Pávek's family and Otík's aunt Hrabětová take care of Otík, whose parents are dead.
 However, the two truck coworkers become at odds over Otík's inability to perform even the simplest tasks.
 Pávek demands that Otík be transferred to assist another driver, who happens to be a choleric and suspicious man named Turek.
-Rather than work with Turek, Otík decides to accept an offer of employment in Prague, but finds he does not fit into the city life.
+Rather than work with Turek, Otík decides to accept an offer of employment in Prague but finds he does not fit into city life.
 After discovering that the transfer of Otík to Prague was a trick by a crooked subordinate of the Dřevoplech company director to get a deal on Otík's large inherited house for his boss, Pávek agrees to give Otík a second chance and retrieves him from the city to resume their work together.

-The film also follows several subplots, such as, the secret romance of Turek's wife with a young veterinarian, the tribulations of an accident-prone but respected doctor who has almost as much trouble with his pessimistic patients as he does with his car, and the desperate deeds of Pávek's teenage son, who has ardent feelings for an attractive local teacher.
+The film also follows several subplots, such as the secret romance of Turek's wife with a young veterinarian, the tribulations of an accident-prone but respected doctor who has almost as much trouble with his pessimistic patients as he does with his car, and the desperate deeds of Pávek's teenage son, who has ardent feelings for an attractive local teacher.